Property building in Mitsui Garden Hotel Ginza Premier

 Whether you're here to shop in iconic Ginza or discover Tokyo's rich history, the Mitsui Garden Hotel Ginza Premier has got you covered.
 Enjoy the ease of 24-hour front desk service, parking options (with extra charges), and accessible facilities for everyone.
 So, pack your bags and get ready for an unforgettable stay in Tokyo where comfort and convenience await!

-Other, Bathroom in Mitsui Garden Hotel Ginza Premier
+Photo of the whole room, Bed in Mitsui Garden Hotel Ginza Premier

-Other, Bed in Mitsui Garden Hotel Ginza Premier
+Photo of the whole room, Bed in Mitsui Garden Hotel Ginza Premier

 Plan Your Stay